Tuesday, January 20, 2026

 BCTV's pavilion at Expo 86 further emphasized this newsroom-as-set trend.

-In the early-1990's, the BCTV newsroom-as-set trend that Cameron Bell masterminded was rebuilt by moving the news desk out of the studio, but it kept the newsroom as its main backdrop.
+In the early-1990's period, this BCTV newsroom set, conceived by Ray Peters and Cameron Bell, was rebuilt by moving the desk out of the studio, but kept the newsroom as its main backdrop.

 Since WIC was purchased by Canwest Global, BCTV (CHAN-TV) rebuilt this newsroom-as-set trend twice, firstly in September 2001.